b-dasht/Carbon-Fibre-Structural-Raman-Mapping/README.md

 ## Toolbox Status

 This toolbox is functional but no longer being developed.
-A more generalised and powerful multi-stage mapping spectral analysis pipeline is currently under development that can expand on the functionality available within this script.
+A more powerful and generalised multi-stage mapping spectral analysis pipeline is currently under development to replace this pipeline.
+Details can be found in my MappingSpectralAnalysis repository.